simap/pixelblaze/README.expressions.md

 #### pinMode(`pin`,`mode`)
 Set the pin mode as an `INPUT`, `INPUT_PULLUP`, `INPUT_PULLDOWN`, `OUTPUT`, `OUTPUT_OPEN_DRAIN`, or `ANALOG`.

 ***V2 device notes:*** `INPUT_PULLUP` does not work for GP16, instead `INPUT_PULLDOWN_16` is supported.
-This can be used with a button, connect between GP16 and 3.3v.
+This can be used with a button, connected between GP16 and 3.3v.
 Pins will read `HIGH` or 1.0 while the button is pressed.
 On Pixelblaze V2+ pin GP12 is connected to the orange LED.
 GP2 is used for NeoPixel and WS2811/12/13 support and can't be used unless the trace on the bottom is cut.

 #### digitalWrite(`pin`,`state`)
 Set a pin `HIGH` or `LOW`.
 Any non-zero value will set the pin `HIGH`.